Father and Scout: Plot

-Feeling in the camping spirit Spencer and Michael return to their tent but find it has been trashed.
-Aaron tells him it could have either been a wild animal or good natured hazing but Spencer sees Chet sitting next to his tent looking at him with contempt.
+Spencer and Michael return to their tent but find it has been trashed.
+Aaron tells him it could have either been a wild animal or hazing.
+Chet is accused of trashing the tent, leading to him being separated from Spencer.
+The Scoutmaster requests Spencer not return to the camping trip the following year as the camp cannot financially afford to pay for his injuries.